manishkatyan/bbb-twilio/README.md

 # Setting up Your Twilio Elastic SIP Trunk

 Login to your Twilio account.
-Check-out getting started guide on [Elastic SIP Trunking](https://www.twilio.com/docs/sip-trunking).

 I am going to list-out key steps that you need to perform:
 1. Termination URL: Give a unique identifier (example - your project name) to identify your Termination SIP URI.
 You will use this URI in setting-up FreesSWITCH later.
 2. Originating URI: Give the public IP of your BigBlueButton server in the following format: sip:BBB_PUBLIC_IP
-3. ACL: Go to Elastic SIP Trunking > Authentication > IP / CIDR Access Control Lists to add public IP your BigBlueButton server.
+3. IP Access Control Lists: Go to Elastic SIP Trunking > Authentication > IP / CIDR Access Control Lists to add public IP your BigBlueButton server.
 You can add your public IP in the following format: BBB_PUBLIC_IP / 32
+4. Credential Lists: Add a creential.
+Enter a name and use your Twilio Username and Password.

+That's all you would need to setup a phone number for your BigBlueButton classes.
+For additional information, check-out getting started guide on [Elastic SIP Trunking](https://www.twilio.com/docs/sip-trunking).